scorpido74/azure-docs.nl-nl/articles/machine-learning/service/tutorial-designer-automobile-price-deploy.md

 ---
-title: 'Zelf studie: een machine learning model implementeren met de ontwerp functie'
+title: 'Tutorial: Deploy a machine learning model with the designer'
 titleSuffix: Azure Machine Learning
-description: Meer informatie over het bouwen van een predictive analytics oplossing in Azure Machine Learning Designer (preview).
-Train, Score en implementeer een machine learning model met behulp van slepen en neerzetten.
+description: Learn how to build a predictive analytics solution in Azure Machine Learning designer (preview).
+Train, score, and deploy a machine learning model by using drag-and-drop modules.
 author: peterclu
 ms.author: peterlu
 services: machine-learning